rathena/user-guides/guides/CONTRIBUTING.md

 ### MkDocs Goodies

-Since we are using MkDocs to serve the documentation, we can get to use of the plugins and extensions it provides;
+Since we are using MkDocs for our documentation, we can take advantage of the plugins and extensions that MkDocs has to offer;

 === "Admonitions"